jerrythomas/rokkit/sites/rokkit/src/stories/02-data-driven/06-multi-select/01-properties/README.md

 ---
-title: MultiSelect
+title: Introduction
 ---

-# {title}

 Input component that allows users to choose multiple values from a list of options.
 This component has properties and behaviour similar to the list component.

 ## Properties